fawzia11/Retail-Sales-Analysis-SQL-Project/README.md

 Business analysis queries

-Review or export results to the [Uploading SQL practice 1 github.sql…]() ults folder.

-🧠 Key Learnings
+Review or export results to the [Uploading SQL practice 1 github.sql…] 🧠 Key Learnings

 Through this project, you’ll learn how to: